Updated with the latest Raptors’ trades.

 Is this worth the opprobrium that is ongoing right now and happened at the trade deadline and during the Orlando season?
 Who are the theoretical players the Raptors could have landed with Lowry and FVV that would make the Raptors a Top 4 team in the Eastern Conference?
 Why are we also angry and despondent about a team that won the Championship four seasons ago?

-That anger is fueled by expectations.
+The anger of this fanbase is fueled by expectations.
 So now I want to talk about expectations.

 Much like with what happened with the Warriors’ fan base, I think the Raptors’ championship has completely altered Raptors fans’ expectations and made them rather ludicrous.
 What exactly do you expect from the purple dinosaur basketball team?